 As a main 5-set, most Templars will be very happy using Kagrenac’s Hope.
 This set has been a staple for many years, and gives a bit of everything: health, magicka, magicka regen, spell damage and the always important speed resurrection.
-Some Templar healers who need more survivability and prefer to block more can using Impregnable (to maintain good impenetrable levels) with the Sturdy trait (reduced block cost), Heartland with the Impenetrable trait (less damage from AoE bombs), or one of Plague Doctor / Green Pact for more health pool (the goal being to run about 30 k health these days).
-The survivability that these sets give is very nice, though healers need to understand that they will be outputting less healing than if they were using sets with maximum magicka or spell damage.
+Some Templar healers who need more survivability and prefer not to block can use Impregnable (to maintain good impenetrable levels), Heartland (less damage from AoE bombs), or one of Plague Doctor / Green Pact for more health pool (the goal being to run about 30 k health these days).
+The survivability that these sets give is nice, though healers need to understand that they will be outputting less healing than if they were using sets with maximum magicka or spell damage.
 It’s up to the individual and group to determine what is most appropriate.

 For a second 5-set, there are a few options as listed below.
 While this is not an exhaustive list of all the good possibilities, and there are a lot of niche builds for small man that are very different, these are the main sets that raid healers should be running: